ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Clinical presentation

-• onset of symptoms in a wide age range (4 months to 67 years), with a peak in the 1st and 3-4th decade of life
+• onset of symptoms occurs across a wide age range (4 months to 67 years), peaking in the 1st and 3-4th decade of life

 • the clinical course is variable, ranging from asymptomatic forms to TIAs or strokes with permanent neurological deficit

-• mono- or hemiparesis, sensory disturbances, involuntary movements, headache, cognitive impairment, and epileptic seizures are common in children; intracerebral hemorrhage is relatively rare
+• in children, common symptoms include mono- or hemiparesis, sensory disturbances, involuntary movements, headache, cognitive impairment, and epileptic seizures; intracerebral bleeding is relatively rare

-• in adults, intraventricular, subarachnoid, or intraparenchymal bleeding is more common (in up to 30% of cases)
+• in adults, intraventricular, subarachnoid, or intraparenchymal bleeding is more common (up to 30% of cases)

 • hematomas most commonly result from ruptured collaterals [Kim, 2017]